pantheon-systems/documentation/source/docs/articles/sites/code/developing-directly-with-sftp-mode.md

 Do not specify a default remote directory within your SFTP client.
 When application servers are migrated, which can be done at anytime, the remote directory will change.

 ### I can't move files from one folder to another.
 This is a known limitation of using SFTP for on-server development on the platform.
-You can work around the limitation by transfering the files from your local machine or using rsync.
+You can work around the limitation by transferring the files from your local machine or using rsync.

 ### Connection Issues